 4. Style Guide to Enhance Apple Watch with Bracelet

-According to your apple watches strap choose the bracelet, try to match the colour and the fine finish just like your watch.
+According to your Apple watches strap choose the bracelet, and try to match the color and the fine finish just like your watch.
 You can opt for beaded, braided, Macrame, or cuff bracelets to create a stylish and sophisticated look.
 Silver shade bracelet compliments the all-black look of your Apple watch.
 You can buy Apple watch straps in various colors to match your bracelet for a more stylish look.

 C. Rules for Pairing Up Watch and Bracelet